CtrlK

 Conciseness

-The skill is extremely verbose at ~300+ lines, with extensive tables and templates that explain basic agile concepts Claude already knows well (INVEST criteria, Given-When-Then format, Fibonacci estimation, persona types).
-Much of this is standard agile methodology that doesn't need to be spelled out in detail.
+The skill is extremely verbose at ~300+ lines, with extensive tables and templates that explain concepts Claude already knows well (agile methodology, INVEST criteria, Given-When-Then format, Fibonacci estimation).
+The persona reference table, availability factors, and priority level definitions are all standard agile knowledge that don't need to be spelled out.

 1 / 3